brown-band/website/pages/scripts/2016-2017/fall/yale.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that is a pro at this whole Internet thing, it’s the Brown University "never Google New Haven" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that is a pro at this whole Internet thing, it’s the Brown University “never Google New Haven” BANNNDDDDDDDDDDD!

 We hadn’t heard of Yale University before today, so we decided to Google the school.
 Here are some of our favorite reviews: